 Professor Andy Wilson is the Principal Investigator leading the BBSRC/sLoLa Grant.
 He is a recognised leader in Supramolecular Chemical Biology.
-He joined The University of Leeds in 2004 and was promoted to Professor in 2012.
-Andy has been recognised internationally by the European Federation for Medicinal Chemistry Young Academic Scheme (2012), through the Royal Society of Chemistry (RSC) Bob Hay Lectureship (2012) and the RSC Norman Heatley award (2016).
+Andy joined The University of Leeds in 2004 and was promoted to Professor in 2012.
+In 2023 Andy joined The University of Birmingham as Professor of Chemical Biology.
+Andy has been recognised internationally by the European Federation for Medicinal Chemistry Young Academic Scheme (2012), through the Royal Society of Chemistry (RSC) Bob Hay Lectureship (2012) and the RSC Norman Heatley Award (2016).
 Andy’s research focuses on using synthetic molecules to understand and control molecular recognition and self-assembly.
-His group’s multidisciplinary approach is applied to problems in Chemical Biology and Materials Science with a strong emphasis on inhibition of protein-protein interactions.
+His group’s multidisciplinary approach is applied to problems in Chemical Biology and Materials Science with a strong emphasis on inhibiting protein-protein interactions.

 Dr Takashi Ochi is a structural biologist at The University of Leeds.
-He graduated from the Department of Physics, Keio University, Japan where he also completed his masters degree and studied biophysics and protein crystallography.
+He graduated from the Department of Physics at Keio University, Japan, where he also completed his master’s degree and studied biophysics and protein crystallography.
 Takashi then undertook a PhD degree under the supervision of Prof. Sir Tom Blundell at the Department of Biochemistry, University of Cambridge.
-He completed his postdoctoral training in Prof. Blundell’s lab and in Dr Mark van Breugel’s lab at MRC Laboratory of Molecular Biology.
-Takashi’s research focuses on determining the structure of the centriole / basal body to understand roles of the organelles in different tissues and disease states.
+He completed his postdoctoral training in Prof. Blundell’s and Dr Mark van Breugel’s lab at the MRC Laboratory of Molecular Biology.
+Takashi’s research focuses on determining the structure of the centriole / basal body to understand the roles of the organelles in different tissues and disease states.

 Professor Sheena Radford, OBE, FRS, FMedSci, MAE, leads a laboratory with 30 members, working mainly on amyloid proteins and outer membrane proteins.
-She has published well over 300 papers/book chapters and given over 400 invited lectures across the world and supervised more than 100 PhD students and postdoctoral research fellows.
+She has published over 300 papers/book chapters, given over 400 invited lectures worldwide, and supervised more than 100 PhD students and postdoctoral research fellows.
 She is now Astbury Professor of Biophysics and the Director of the highly successful interdisciplinary Astbury Centre for Structural Molecular Biology (both at The University of Leeds).